Magical realism: Fabulism

 Italo Calvino is an example of a writer in the genre who uses the term fabulist.
-Calvino is best known for his book trilogy, Our Ancestors, a collection of moral tales told through surrealist fantasy.
+Calvino is best known for his book trilogy, Our Ancestors, a collection of moral tales told through surrealist fantasy; the trilogy consists of The Cloven Viscount, The Baron in the Trees, and The Nonexistent Knight.
 Like many fabulist collections, his work is often classified as allegories for children.
 Calvino wanted fiction, like folk tales, to act as a teaching device.
 "Time and again, Calvino insisted on the 'educational potential' of the fable and its function as a moral exemplum", wrote journalist Ian Thomson about the Italian Fabulist.

 While reviewing the work of Romanian-born American theater director Andrei Şerban, New York Times critic Mel Gussow coined the term "The New Fabulism". Şerban is famous for his reinventions in the art of staging and directing, known for directing works like "The Stag King" and "The Serpent Woman", both fables adapted into plays by Carl Gozzi.
 Gussow defined "The New Fabulism" as "taking ancient myths and turn(ing) them into morality tales", In Ed Menta's book, The Magic Behind the Curtain, he explores Şerban's work and influence within the context of American theatre.
 He wrote that the Fabulist style allowed Şerban to neatly combine technical form and his own imagination.
 Through directing fabulist works, Şerban can inspire an audience with innate goodness and romanticism through the magic of theatre.
 "The New Fabulism has allowed Şerban to pursue his own ideals of achieving on sage the naivete of a children's theater", wrote Menta.
 "It is in this simplicity, this innocence, this magic that Şerban finds any hope for contemporary theatre at all."